MrJuliuss/lecter/README.md

 # Lecter

-A light and flat file wiki built with Laravel 5
+A flat file wiki built with Laravel 5 and Bootstrap 3.

 ### Work In Progress